 “My relationship with my clients is my favorite part of the job hands down,” said Learned, “I still get Christmas cards from clients from ten years ago.”

-The first session on June 5 will introduce program participants to the wedding planning industry, the event planning process, and a Day in the Life of a Wedding Planner.
+The first session will introduce program participants to the wedding planning industry, the event planning process, and a Day in the Life of a Wedding Planner.
 Session two will dive into budgeting, contracting, and managing client relationships.
 Session three will discuss venue inspections, contracts, insurance, and food and beverage overview.
 Session four will feature style and theme.
 Session five will discuss translating client expectations, etiquette and religious/ethnic traditions.
 Session six will discuss business strategy; and session seven will cover post-event evaluation and building a business.

 Aspiring wedding planners can still achieve success without being certified, but this course will prepare participants for a career and help build their network - one of the most valuable assets of the business.

 “Our networks are invaluable to people, especially if they don’t live here or know where to start on their own,” said Tiffany Learned.

 Planning a wedding can take an individual a year or more to plan.
 A wedding planner can be a couple’s advocate, utilizing their connections to ensure their wedding can be within a desired time frame and budget.